 FFANY believes education has the power to strengthen and transform the footwear industry.
 In 2015, FFANY and Arsutoria School partnered to create a scholarship program to continue to establish the foundation for expertise in our industry and to foster a new generation of footwear professionals.

 The scholarship awards one senior candidate the opportunity to attend a 13-week shoe pattern making and prototyping course at the prestigious ARSUTORIA School in Milan, Italy.

-The scholarship covers free tuition valued at $11,700 and accommodation at the school residence valued at $5,000, in addition to round trip airfare for a total scholarship value of over $17,500.
+The prize covers free tuition valued at $11,700, accommodation at the school residence valued at $5,000, in addition to round trip airfare for a total scholarship value of over $17,500.

 “I am thrilled to be a part of this initiative that supports students and honored to be on the judging committee.
 It’s wonderful that FFANY continues to support the education critical to strengthening and transforming the footwear industry.” – Jim Gabriel, President of the Footwear Division at Global Brands Group and scholarship judge.

 FFANY believes education has the power to strengthen and transform the footwear industry.
 Toward that end, we announce Sean Stockton as the winner of the 2019 Joseph C. Moore Scholarship to attend the prestigious ARSUTORIA School in Italy.
 A student at The Fashion Institute of Technology (FIT), Sean is heading to Milan for 13 weeks where he will learn shoe pattern making and prototyping – an award valued at $17,500!

 Congratulations also to 2nd place winner India Cohen, a student from the Savannah College of Art & Design (SCAD) and this year’s 3rd place winner Griffin Hunt also ofSavannah College of Art & Design.
 They both have won a 5-day ARSUTORIA “Art of Shoemaking” course in NYC and E-learning training, valued at $3,100.